Total results with these characteristics: 55

 Malaria is preventable and treatable, but to eliminate it requires political commitment, financial support, and a higher level of local ownership than ever before.
 This website is a resource for the global malaria community to provide updates on the …

-This web page provides information on malaria, including disease burden and vaccines, as well as links to relevent malaria resources.
+This web page provides information on malaria as well as links to relevant malaria resources.

 Author: World Health Organization